Cafes, restaurants and pubs in the Macedon Ranges

 In New Gisborne, the Baringo Food & Wine Co is a destination in itself, with its provedore, bistro, wine bar and banquet room.

-Travelling through Gisborne, Riddells Creek, Romsey and Lancefield, you will find fantastic restaurants and cafes including Evans Wine & Cheese Bar, Flying Pigeon, Jed,, 3 Little Pigs, Spices & Pestle and Vic’s @ Seasons, Soltan Pepper , Verdure and Grange Cleveland Winery.
+Travelling through Gisborne, Riddells Creek, Romsey and Lancefield, you will find fantastic restaurants and cafes including Evans Wine & Cheese Bar, Flying Pigeon, Jed,, 3 Little Pigs, Spices & Pestle and Vic’s @ Seasons, Soltan Pepper , Verdure and Cleveland Winery.

-There is even a fully licensed restaurant at Hanging Rock, aptly named The Hanging Rock cafe.
+There is even a fully licensed restaurant at Hanging Rock, aptly named Hanging Rock Cafe.

 For fans of good pies and country bakeries you are spoilt for choice.
 Bourkies Bakehouse in Woodend is always a winner as is the popular Malmsbury Bakery.
-Crowds also flock to Country Cob bakery in Kyneton, winner of Australia’s Best Pies in both 2018 and 2019.
-For a rustic bakery selling artisan pies and pastries check out Grist on Kyneton’s Piper Street or for a good ol’ classic bakery fix try Kyneton Bakehouse further down the road.
-Lancefield Bakery, which still uses a traditional Scotch oven, is another must-taste for those who value more simple pleasures.
+Crowds also flock to Country Cob bakery in Kyneton, winner of Australia’s Best Pies from 2018 to 2020.